Major League Wrestling

-Major League Wrestling (MLW) is an American professional wrestling promotion based in New Rochelle, New York.
+Major League Wrestling (MLW) is an American professional wrestling promotion based in Charleston, South Carolina.
 The promotion was founded in 2002 in Philadelphia, Pennsylvania, by former WWE writer Court Bauer.
-The promotion markets its product as "Hybrid Wrestling", with its roster featuring a mix of different wrestling styles.
+The promotion markets its product as "Hybrid Wrestling", with its roster featuring a mix of different professional wrestling styles.

 The promotion originally ran live events until 2004, with these events seen on the television series, MLW Underground TV.
 MLW returned to promoting events in July 2017, and resumed weekly television programming with the premiere of MLW Fusion in April 2018.

 History

-Formation (2002–2004)
+Formation and first closure (2002–2004)

 Following the closures and acquisitions of World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW) by the World Wrestling Federation (WWF, now known as the WWE) in 2001, Major League Wrestling (MLW) was founded in 2002.
-Shortly after its founding, the promotion spent three months moving their headquarters from Philadelphia to New York.
+Shortly after its founding, the promotion spent three months moving its headquarters from Philadelphia to New York.
 MLW styled itself as an alternative to WWE's sports entertainment, following in the tradition of ECW.

-In 2003, MLW again moved their base of operations to Florida, and negotiated a deal with Sunshine Network to air a television series titled Underground TV, which ran between April 7, 2003, and February 14, 2004.
+In 2003, MLW again moved its base of operations to Florida, and negotiated a deal with Sunshine Network to air a television series titled Underground TV, which ran between April 7, 2003, and February 14, 2004.
 The series was hosted by Joey Styles, later replaced by Kevin Kelly, and consisted of pre-taped matches from prior events.
 Furthering MLW's ties to ECW, the promotion highlighted many former ECW talents, such as Sabu, Terry Funk, Shane Douglas, and Steve Corino.
 This led to criticism of MLW for being an imitation of ECW in comparison to Ring of Honor, another Philadelphia-founded promotion that launched five months prior to MLW's formation.